Danny Boy (rapper): 1997–2018: return from obscurity and back to prominence

 In 2005, the documentary film Just for Kicks about the sneaker phenomena and history in hip-hop, had its world premiere.
 O'Connor was among the producers.
 It won "Best Documentary", and "Best Overall Film" at the USVI Film festival.
 It was part of the official selection at Tribeca Film Festival, Sheffield Documentary Festival, Amsterdam Documentary Festival, Bangkok International Film Festival, Res Fest, New York Latino Film Festival, San Francisco Black Film Festival, NYC Urban World Festival, Leipzig Documentary Festival, and US Virgin Islands Film Festivals.

 In 2009, La Coka Nostra released A Brand You Can Trust was released on July 14, 2009, on Suburban Noize Records.
 It sold over 500,000 units.
-AllMusic gave four out of five stars.
-Andrew Kameka of HipHopDX wrote that "the album is a mostly solid effort and exactly what someone would expect from a supergroup of like-minded members known for high-energy music".
-Adam Kennedy of the BBC while praising some the moments of the album said "it’s a tantalising parting taste of potential capabilities, yet until they improve a customer satisfaction hit rate that barely troubles one in three tunes here".
-Steve Juon of RapReviews gave it a seven out of ten.
-Thomas Quinlan of Exclaim! said "La Coka Nostra are an interesting collection of collaborators that live up to the hype".
+Their debut was met with generally positive reception, praised for delivering the raw intensity and high-energy sound expected from a group of seasoned underground veterans.
+Reviewers noted it as a mostly solid effort that lived up to the hype surrounding the supergroup, showcasing strong chemistry and hard-hitting production.
+The overall impression was that of a powerful and promising release that confirmed the group’s reputation.